AhlawatAnup/SiyiA8MiniSDK/ReadME.md

 Currently it supports
 Zoom-In, Zoom-Out, Pitch-Up, Pitch-Down, Yaw-CCW, Yaw-CW

-Check Example to Get Overview.
+Check Examples to Get Overview.

 # Here is the Exmaple code and Explanation to the Implemetation of Zoom-In Feature.